 The detail of any infrastructure might be abstracted away, but there’s still a bunch of servers, operating systems and run-times involved in execution.
-You are just delegating operational responsibility to a third party supplier.
+“Serverless” is really just a matter of perspective as somebody, somewhere has to look after the servers.
+In this model, developers are just delegating operational responsibility to a third party supplier.

 This does represent the mother of all vendor lock-ins.
 You are coupling your entire solution to a third party and every function in every environment will run on their infrastructure.
 There’s no switching provider.
 Ever.

 The environment also becomes a black box that you don’t have any access to.
 There’s no logging into machines to investigate problems or tweak environment configuration.
 This is the price of abstracting away the operating system and run-time – there can be occasions when you really need to see what is going on under the hood.